 - 1/2 medium onion, chopped

 - 2 tablespoons lime juice, plus additional lime wedges for serving

 - chopped cilantro

-- Bake for 10-15 minutes until shrimp is pink and tails begin to shar slightly and peppers are tender.
+Bake for 10-15 minutes until shrimp is pink and tails begin to char slightly and peppers are tender.

 Distribute shrimp and veggies between the tortillas along with avocado slices.
 Top with freshly shopped cilantro and serve with lime wedges for squeezing.